m1cr0lab-espboy/Dino/Readme.md

 The cute dino sprite is a creation of [@ArksDigital][arksdigital].

-I would like to thank the authors of these tools and assets which were very useful for this project.
+I want to thank the authors of these tools and assets.

 ## Quick installation on your ESPboy